dasilvacontin/animus/README.md

 $ gulp watch
 ```

-We use `gulp` do generate a build of the extension.
-Running `gulp` will generate
+Running `gulp` will generate a build of the extension at `dist/`.
+Running
-a build of the extension at `dist/`.
-Running `gulp watch` (recommended) will
+`gulp watch` (recommended) will watch for changes in the source code and
-watch for changes in the source code and rebuild the project automatically for you.
+automatically rebuild the project for you.

-Here's who you install the dev build of the extension:
+Here's how you install the dev build of the extension:

 * navigate to `chrome://extensions`
 * activate the `Developer Mode` using the checkbox at the top-right
-* clicking the `Load unpacked extension...` button and select the `dist/` folder.
+* click the `Load unpacked extension...` button and select the `dist/` folder

 **NB** you must manually reload the unpacked extension at `chrome://extensions`
 _every time_ you make changes to it.
 This is very cumbersome, so I'd recommend